 This would be fun.

-Again on this same topic of how similar these second chords are, plaintiff expert report makes an interesting observation.
-When “Let’s” chord moves from Eb to Gm, an Eb note occurs in the melody much of the time whereas D notes occur much more rarely.
-The expert concludes that this Eb note implies the second chord in “Let’s” is or at least could be Eb/G after all.
+Again on this same topic of how similar these second chords are, the plaintiff expert makes the observation that when “Let’s” chord moves from Eb to Gm, an Eb note occurs in the melody much of the time whereas D notes occur much more rarely.
+The expert concludes that this Eb note implies the second chord in “Let’s” is, or at least could’ve been written in the deposit copy as, an Eb/G (I/^3) after all.

-The counter arguments are that, first, where the sheet music contains Eb notes in time with Gm chords symbol, this more readily conveys that you are expressly NOT to play Eb/G. Is that not the default meaning — to very deliberately play “iii” with its tonal color ^7 “D?”
-Is it not the greater logical leap to infer otherwise — that the “D” while expressly stated is unimportant to the composition?
+It’s not the simplest explanation but an elaborate one.
+Where the sheet music contains Eb notes in time with a Gm chord symbol, this more readily conveys that you are expressly NOT to play Eb/G. Is that not the default meaning — to very deliberately play “iii” with its tonal color of ^7 or “D?”
+Is it not a much greater logical leap to infer otherwise — that the “D” while expressly stated is actually unimportant to the composition?

-I’d point out also that the “C” and “Gb” notes you find sung over “iii” chords are the more prominent out of place melody notes in that circumstance.
-But they don’t support the story that I/^3 is the “true” harmony.
+I’d point out also that the “C” and “Gb” notes you also find sung over the “iii” chords are the more prominent out-of-place melody notes in that circumstance.
+But they don’t support the story that I/^3 is the hidden but “true” harmony.